 You can find my mini-lesson on Wyzant >> Resources >> Lessons >> Spanish >> Grammar Spanish Grammar: Direct and Indirect Objects My goal is to simplify concepts so they can easily be memorized and generalized.
 Que disfruta su leccion en espanol!

 I discovered my passion for the Spanish language on a church trip to the Dominican Republic ten years ago while serving a group of amazing people there.
 At the time I was a junior at Western Michigan University and was majoring in Creative Writing.
 I had only taken a few years of Spanish in high school and was very shaky with speaking.
 However, something amazing happened while I was there!
 I found myself being able to communicate and slowly understand.
 A little boy named Jorge was sitting with my friend and I one night and slowly repeating "estrella" when it suddenly clicked.
 I have little Jorge to thank for igniting that passion in me.
 I went on to double major in Spanish and Creative Writing, then continue to get my Master's degree in Spanish literature.
 Through the years I have lived in Santander, Spain; Queretaro, Mexico, and finally Barcelona, Spain for the past five years.
-My husband (who is Spanish) and I just moved back to Michigan and are starting a new life here... read more
+My husband (who is Spanish) and I just moved back to Michigan and are starting... read more

 Spanish is the second most spoken language in the United States and the fourth most commonly spoken language in the world!
 It is the official language of nearly twenty countries spoken by more than 500 million people.
 Spanish is the second language of international communication, and is increasingly used in economics, politics and cultural relations.
 The rapidly growing number of students studying Spanish throughout the world have reported these reasons and benefits: 1.
 Better job opportunities 2.
 Improved memory 3.
 Aging more slowly (it has been scientifically-proven that learning a new language can delay the age-related decline in mental function, particularly as experienced in patients suffering from Alzheimer’s!)
 4. Conquering that special person's heart (why not learn to speak with your loved one in their own language?)
 5. Sense of personal accomplishment 6.
 Career advancement 7.
 Making more money 8.
 Reaching new markets 9.
 Making new... read more